ibm-cloud-docs/dns/ro-migration.md

 {: faq}
 {: support}

 Yes, you can migrate to OpenSRS before the End of Service date.
-However, we recommend waiting for your account to be automatically migrated, as all your customizations are copied over.
+However, we recommend waiting for your account to be automatically migrated, when all your customizations are copied over.
 Allow us to do the heavy lifting for you.

-#### When can I access my account and add funding in the new Tucows’ OpenSRS Reseller account?
+#### When can I access my account in the new Tucows’ OpenSRS Reseller account?
 {: #500-when-to-access}
 {: faq}
 {: support}